-• Do not remove the radiator cap while engine and radiator are still hot.
-Always check coolant level visually at the see-through coolant reservoir.

-- Never get beneath a vehicle that is held up by a jack only. - Do not mix different construction types of tires on the vehicle, such as radial, bias, or belted tires, as vehicle handling may be affected.
-Replace tires with exact size, type, and load range.
+- Do not remove the radiator cap while engine and radiator are still hot.
+Always check coolant level visually at the see-through coolant reservoir. - Never get beneath a vehicle that is held up by a jack only. - Do not mix different construction types of tires on the vehicle, such as radial, bias, or belted tires, as vehicle handling may be affected.
+Replace tires with exact size, type, and load range. - Refer to your chassis manual for complete maintenance precautions and recommendations.